MicroEJ/docs/SDK6UserGuide/publishProject.rst

       }
   }

-Please refer to `the official documentation <https://docs.gradle.org/current/userguide/publishing_maven.html#publishing_maven:repositories>`__ for more information on publication repositories.
+Refer to `the official documentation <https://docs.gradle.org/current/userguide/publishing_maven.html#publishing_maven:repositories>`__ for more information on publication repositories.

 ..
    | Copyright 2022, MicroEJ Corp.
 Content in this space is free